GoogleChrome/webai-compute-benchmark/CONTRIBUTING.md

 ## How to Add a New Workload

-### Adding Experimental Workloads (for external contributors)
+### Adding Experimental Workloads

 - Update the `description` and `dependencies` in `resources/experimental/package.json`.
+- Inside `resources/experimental/src/index.mjs`, add a new async function and `ModelConfig` for your workload.
-- Adjust the code inside `resources/experimental/src/index.html`, `resources/experimental/src/index.mjs`.
+- Adjust the code inside `resources/experimental/src/index.html` if neede.
 - Update `resources/experimental/src/download-models.mjs` to download the model.
 You can refer to `resources/transformers-js/src/download-models.mjs` and `resources/litert-js/src/download-models.mjs` as examples.
+- Add licensing information of the new model in `resources/experimental/lisense/NOTICEmd` and add any required lince file in `resources/experimental/lisense/`.
 - Add `<your-new-workload-name>.mjs` inside `resources/experimental/src`, similar to the existing ones.
-- Update the entries and plugins in `resources/experimental/webpack.common.js`.
+- Add an entry and a plugin for the new workload in `resources/experimental/webpack.common.js`.
 - Update `.gitignore` if needed.
 - Run `npm install` and `npm run build` inside `resources/experimental` to produce output in `dist/`.
-- Add the workload to `resources/default-tests.mjs`, analogous to the existing workloads.
-- Serve the overall runner via `npm run dev` in the repository root directory.
-- Browse to `http://localhost:8080` and click "Run" to run the benchmark.

-### Adding Transformers.js-based Workloads (for approved contributors)

-- Inside `resources/transformers-js/src/index.mjs`, add a new async function and `ModelConfig` for your workload.
-- Add the name of your model to `MODELS_TO_DOWNLOAD` in `resources/transformers-js/src/download-models.mjs`.
-- Add `<your-new-workload-name>.mjs` inside `resources/transformers-js/src`, similar to the existing ones.
-- Add an entry and a plugin for the new workload in `resources/transformers-js/webpack.common.js`.
-- Run `npm install` and `npm run build` inside `resources/transformers-js` to produce output in `dist/`.
-- Add the workload to `resources/default-tests.mjs`, analogous to the existing workloads.
-- Serve the overall runner via `npm run dev` in the repository root directory.
-- Browse to `http://localhost:8080` and click "Run" to run the benchmark.

-### Adding LiteRT.js-based Workloads (for approved contributors)

-- Inside `resources/litert-js/src/index.mjs`, add a new async function and `ModelConfig` for your workload.
-- Add the name of your model to `MODELS_TO_DOWNLOAD` in `resources/litert-js/src/download-models.mjs`.
-- Add `<your-new-workload-name>.mjs` inside `resources/litert-js/src`, similar to the existing ones.
-- Add an entry and a plugin for the new workload in `resources/litert-js/webpack.common.js`.
-- Run `npm install` and `npm run build` inside `resources/litert-js` to produce output in `dist/`.
 - Add the workload to `resources/default-tests.mjs`, analogous to the existing workloads.
 - Serve the overall runner via `npm run dev` in the repository root directory.
 - Browse to `http://localhost:8080` and click "Run" to run the benchmark.